KenrickDehli/OOP/README.md

 # OOP
-Exercises that I have to do for Uni.
+Exercises for University.
 The module focuses on object oriented programming in python and java.